In simple words, Amazon Redshift or AWS Redshift is a Cloud based Data Warehouse service by Amazon Web Services (AWS).

 An important point to remember, with AWS Reserved Instances, you are charged for the instances, for the term you signed up for, regardless of if you use them or not.
 The best part, the price includes two additional copies of your data, and AWS takes care of availability, backup, durability, monitoring, security and maintenance.

-For additional details on Redshift price for reserved nodes, click here.
+For additional details on Amazon Redshift pricing for reserved nodes, click here.

 By now you should have a high-level understanding on how to approach Amazon Redshift pricing.
 Since cost can change, I recommended using the AWS Pricing Calculator for Amazon Redshift to get the most up-to-date details on pricing.